robmhoward/ExcelJsDocumentation/resources/bindingCollection.md

 ### Get Binding Collection

-Get properties of the binding collection.
+Get the properties of the binding collection.

 #### Syntax
 ```js